Home

 In an obituary, the Republican noted that he was survived by brothers Edgar G. Bailey, Eli G. Baily and R.L.
 Baily of the Carmichaels area, and married sister Mrs. George E. Luse, also of Carmichaels.
 The Waynesburg Democrat Messenger also published an obituary.

-The untimely death left Jenne as a single mother of two youngsters.
+The untimely death left Jenne as a single mother of one and expecting a second.
 She later relocated to Pittsburgh, where her widowed mother and siblings resided.

 She never remarried.